shanmukhasaireddy13/infravison/README.md

 # InfraVision - AI-Powered Infrastructure Monitoring

 InfraVision is a full-stack MERN application that uses AI to detect and classify infrastructure issues from images, automatically generating professional complaint messages for municipal authorities.
+The project now uses a local TensorFlow.js model for image classification and Gemini for AI-powered complaint generation.

 ## 🚀 Features

 - **AI-Powered Image Analysis**: Uses TensorFlow.js with a custom-trained model to classify infrastructure issues
 - **Four Detection Categories**: Garbage, Damaged Road, Electric Pole, Manhole
-- **Automatic Complaint Generation**: Creates professional complaint messages based on detected issues
+- **Automatic Complaint Generation**: Uses Gemini to create professional complaint messages based on detected issues
 - **Modern UI/UX**: Beautiful, responsive design with drag-and-drop image upload
 - **Export Options**: Copy to clipboard or print as PDF
 - **Real-time Confidence Scores**: Shows prediction confidence for all categories